Introduction to this Section 101 (Patentable Subject Matter Eligibility) Index

 Claims that recite an abstract idea but are directed to a technological improvement.
 The MPEP again includes Enfish in this category, implying that the claims in that case both recite an abstract idea and do not recite an abstract idea.
 McRO is also recited as an example case, with the technological improvements recited in this case meaning that the claims are not directed to an abstract idea.

 2106.04(a)(2): Examples of Concepts The Courts Have Identified As Abstract Ideas: Here the MPEP tries to categorize all of the cases in which a claim was found to be directed to an abstract idea.
-The four categories presented are:
+The latest edition to the MPEP has restructured these categories as follows:

 2106.04(b): Laws of Nature, Natural Phenomena & Products of Nature: This portion of the MPEP discusses Laws of Nature, Natural Phenomena & Products of Nature.
 Just as was the case with Abstract Ideas, not all claims that include or discuss one of these elements is actually directed to that statutory exception.
 The MPEP explains that case law does not distinguish between a product of nature, and a synthetic, non-naturally occurring item that does not possess any markedly different characteristics from the naturally occurring item.